PostHog/plugin-server/README.md

 1. Make sure that the plugin server is configured correctly (see [Configuration](#Configuration)).
 Two settings that you MUST get right are DATABASE_URL and REDIS_URL.

-1. If developing the enterprise Kafka + ClickHouse, export `KAFKA_ENABLED=true` and also provide KAFKA_HOSTS.
+1. If developing the enterprise Kafka + ClickHouse pipeline, export `KAFKA_ENABLED=true` and also provide KAFKA_HOSTS.

     Otherwise if developing the basic Redis + Postgres pipeline, skip ahead.

-1. Start the plugin server in autoreload mode with `yarn start`, or in compiled mode with `yarn compile && yarn start:dist`, and develop away!
+1. Start the plugin server in autoreload mode with `yarn start`, or in compiled mode with `yarn build && yarn start:dist`, and develop away!

 1. Run tests with `yarn test`.
 Run benchmarks with `yarn benchmark`.